 Taking a magic carpet ride through Turkey was in the planning stages when the pandemic began.
 Now it’s on hold.
 However, my trip planning was done and my interest in history never stops!
 As I learn, I share, so thought it would be fun to write about some of the fascinating things I learned about Turkey and lead you on this armchair tour of this extraordinary country, focusing on Ankara and Cappadocia in particular.
-You might just want to add Turkey to your post-pandemic bucket list of places to visit.
+Also, I’ve added a special section on Pamukkale!
+You might just want to add Turkey to your bucket list of places to visit.

 Why Visit Turkey?
 My Backstory